projg2/python-guide/interpreter.rst

 When the switch happens, Python 3.6 will move from stage 6 to stage 7.
 We are going to support it for quite some time still but as things progress, we will eventually decide to remove it.

-Python 3.5 and 3.4 are at stage 9.
-They live in the Python repository but have no targets.
-You can still use them e.g. inside a virtualenv to test your own software.

 Python 2.7 is currently somewhere between stages 6 and 7.
 It is still enabled by default for backwards compatibility but we are aggressively